natario1/CameraView/docs/_docs/filters.md

 Real-time filters are applied at creation time, through the `app:cameraFilter` XML attribute, or anytime during the camera lifecycle using `cameraView.setFilter()`.

-We offers a reasonable amount of filters through the `Filters` class, for example:
+We offer a reasonable amount of filters through the `Filters` class, for example:

 ```java
 cameraView.setFilter(Filters.BLACK_AND_WHITE.newInstance());